 In 2014, Congress added a new component to the federal coordination structure by requiring in the Autism CARES Act of 2014 the designation of a National Autism Coordinator (NAC), "an existing official within the Department of Health and Human Services to oversee, in consultation with the Secretaries of Defense and Education, national ASD research, services, and support activities."
 The duties of the NAC include coordinating and implementing federal autism research, services, and support activities, taking into account the IACC Strategic Plan, as well as ensuring that federal ASD efforts are not unnecessarily duplicative.
 The NAC accomplishes cross-agency and cross-departmental coordination in part through the activity of the Federal Interagency Workgroup on Autism (FIWA), an all-federal working group of representatives from multiple federal departments and agencies, most of which are also represented on the IACC.
-The NAC has led the development of several comprehensive reports to Congress and other projects requiring cross-agency collaboration.
+The NAC has led the development of several comprehensive reports to Congress on federal autism activities and other projects requiring cross-agency collaboration.

 A third layer of interagency and intra-agency coordination is composed of a series of federal advisory committees and coordinating committees that work on specific issues related to autism and disabilities.
 At the National Institutes of Health (NIH), the NIH Autism Coordinating Committee coordinates NIH intra-agency efforts on autism research.
-Other advisory committees across the federal government that contribute to federal coordination on issues of relevance to autism include:
+Other advisory committees and agencies across the federal government that contribute to federal coordination on issues of relevance to autism and disabilities include:

-- Recognize, Assist, Include, Support, and Engage (RAISE) Family Caregivers Act Council (family caregiver issues) - President's Committee for People with Intellectual Disabilities (intellectual disabilities), the Interagency Committee on Disability Research (disability research) - Federal Partners in Transition (youth with disabilities) - National Council on Disability (a federal agency for disability policy) - Interdepartmental Serious Mental Illness Coordinating Committee (mental illnesses that may cooccur with autism)
+• Recognize, Assist, Include, Support, and Engage (RAISE) Family Caregivers Act Council (family caregiver issues)

-- Federal Communications Commission Disability Advisory Committee (communication technology for people with disabilities) - National Advisory Committee on Individuals with Disabilities and Disasters (disaster preparedness and response) - Advisory Committee on Accessible Air Transportation ACCESS Advisory Committee (disabilities and air transportation).
+- President's Committee for People with Intellectual Disabilities (intellectual disabilities), the Interagency Committee on Disability Research (disability research) - Federal Partners in Transition (youth with disabilities) - National Council on Disability (a federal agency for disability policy) - Interdepartmental Serious Mental Illness Coordinating Committee (mental illnesses that may cooccur with autism) - Federal Communications Commission Disability Advisory Committee (communication technology for people with disabilities) - National Advisory Committee on Individuals with Disabilities and Disasters (disaster preparedness and response) - Advisory Committee on Accessible Air Transportation ACCESS Advisory Committee (disabilities and air transportation).

-All of these advisory committees focus efforts on specific topics related to disability efforts and contribute to informing activities related to autism.
+Each of these advisory committees focuses on specific topics related to disabilities, which are informative to the efforts of the IACC to coordinate autism activities..